 Stableyard Building Project

 Hardwick Hall is widely recognised as one of the great surviving examples of Elizabethan architecture in the UK.
 However, few visitors to the Hall previously ventured to the south of the site far enough to see the south and west ranges of the Stableyard.
+A major project to restore and convert this area has changed that and is now, once again, an integral part of the Hardwick estate.

-The stables have served the hall for centuries, and the architecturally impressive buildings of the Stableyard’s south range can be read as a reflection of the way in which the Hall’s livery has been serviced and the way in which the estate’s farmland has been managed.
+The stables have served the Hall for centuries, and the architecturally impressive buildings of the Stableyard’s south range can be read as a reflection of the way in which the Hall’s livery has been serviced and the way in which the estate’s farmland has been managed.

 In 2016, the Hardwick Stableyard Project won a prestigious RICS Award; a Building Conservation award for ‘Revitalising the Stableyard’.
 The awards were established to celebrate the inspirational initiatives across the built environment.